FreekJones/DataStructures/README.md

 # DataStructures
-This is my ETEC2101 (section 02) data structures solution project
+This is my ETEC2101 (section 02) data structures solution project.